 I also give longer courses online looking at similar subjects in greater depth over a number of weeks in sessions which last two hours.
 Often these relate to English country houses, their architecture and those who lived and worked in them, these courses may look at a particular period like Victorian Country Houses or at houses in an area like the Chilterns.

-Programme January February 2026.
+Programme February-March 2026.

 Online Courses 2025-6.